Stuck trying to stop your space heater from tripping your circuit breaker?

-And while they’re built to last, they’re certainly not indestructible.
+And while they’re built to last, they’re not indestructible.

-In fact, apparently unimportant bad habits, such as storing your cable away improperly, keeping it tangled or pressed against a wall in a sharp angle, are more than enough to do it in.
+Bad habits such as storing your cable away improperly, keeping it tangled, or pressed against a wall in a sharp angle, are more than enough to do it in.

 Just as it happens with your wall outlet, the damage could be total or partial, being the latter much more dangerous due to the aforementioned electricity bursts.

 If your space heater keeps tripping your circuit breaker, there’s a very good chance that you have to replace the cord.

 You probably don’t have one, but in case you do, go ahead and use it.
 This will save you both time and money, as well as provide you with an immediate answer.